 Overview

-The Mixer Section in Addictive Drums has 14 audio mixer channels.
+AD2’s Mixer Section has 14 audio mixer channels.

 - Ten mono channels handling the close mics of Kick, Snare, Hihat, the four Toms and the three Flexi channels.
 (The Flexi channels can load various percussion type sounds)